belowzero273/promgaz-mars/readme.md

 ## License

-Gazprom Dobycha Mars LLC Web Application (GDMWA) is a free software.
+Promgaz Dobycha Mars LLC Web Application (GDMWA) is a free software.
 You can use it as you like under terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
 But please note, that there are no warranties, so see the GNU General Public License for more details.

 It's free, but if you like it, I don't mind if you buy me a coffee :wink: